-Any circuit output equation can be written versus its input as follows:
+Any linear circuit transfer function can be written as follows:

 If we choose the offset and gain method, we have to start by answering these two questions: What is the circuit offset and what is its gain?
 Let’s write down what we know:

 If Vin = -2.5V, then Vout = 0V

 If Vin = +2.5V, then Vout = 5V

 Therefore, the gain is Gain = 1, since both the input (Vin) and output (Vout) span are 5V.

 The offset needs to be Voffset = +2.5V, because we want to shift the signal up, so that 2.5V in the input becomes 0V at the converter output.

 We can rewrite equation (1) with our gain and offset values:

 Comparing this to the summing amplifier transfer function

 and considering V1 our input signal Vin, we realize that